Lawyers for Criminal and Regulatory Trials

 If you or your business are facing prosecution, please call us on 0345 222 9955 or send a message via our contact form at the bottom of the page and one of our lawyers will be in touch to provide you with free initial advice about your case.

 Learn more about the different types of courts in the United Kingdom

 A ‘trial’ is a contested Court hearing.
 Trials will take place if there is an allegation against an individual or company, and that individual or company denies the allegation, such matters will usually progress to trial.

-As an example, a person (the Defendant) may face a prosecution for careless driving, and the Defendant believes he or she has not committed the offence of careless driving and is not guilty, in such circumstances the Defendant would enter a plea of ‘not guilty’ and the case would be adjourned for a trial to take place.
+As an example, a person (the Defendant) may face a prosecution for careless driving.
+The Defendant believes he or she has not committed the offence of careless driving and is not guilty.
+In such circumstances the Defendant would enter a plea of ‘not guilty’ and the case would be adjourned for a trial to take place.